 Mathematical Puzzles: A Connoisseur’s Collection by Peter Winkler is not your casual puzzle book.
 Even though most of the problems inside are easy to formulate, many of them require extensive mathematical background and well-developed analytical thinking.
-If you possess these two qualities however, you will certainly enjoy this book.
+If you possess these two qualities, however, you will certainly enjoy this book.
 The puzzles are hard, the solutions are beautiful and the explanations are very well-written.
-The book contains over 100 puzzles which are split in different categories – Insight, Numbers, Geometry, Geography, Algorithms and others.
-In order to give you an idea of what to expect, I have selected several puzzles from the book, which represent its overall level.
+The book contains over 100 puzzles that are split into different categories – Insight, Numbers, Geometry, Geography, Algorithms, and others.
+In order to give you an idea of what to expect, I have selected several puzzles from the book which represent its overall level.

 1. Given 10 red points and 10 blue points on the plane, no three on a line, prove that there is a matching between them so that line segments from each red point to its corresponding blue point do not cross.

 2. A phone call is made from an East Coast state to a West Coast state, and it’s the same time of day at both ends.
 How can this be?